satyajeetjoshi1989/learning-library/developer-library/weblogic-to-oci/provision-wls/provision-wls.md

 2. Make a note of the **Load Balancer IP** for later use.

-You can copy/paste the **WebLogic Admin Console URL** in your browser and explore the provisioned WebLogic domain.
-You should find that there are no applications in **deployments** and no data sources in the **service->datasources** menu

 While the WebLogic instances are provisioning, it's possible to move forward with the Application Database provisioning as soon as the VCN is provisioned.